Interactive Playable Bottles

 You can see the team discuss the project in this short video:

 Please check back, more information will be added shortly.

 Who are the team and what do they bring?

-- As a Director of Understory, James Wheale collaborates with UWE to create storytelling chocolate experiences that are honed using EEG brain scanners.
+- James Wheale (Understory) collaborates with UWE to create storytelling chocolate experiences that are honed using EEG brain scanners.

 - Kai McGilligan Oliver (Understory) holds a Masters in Video Games Design and Development from the National Film and Television School.
 Kai has written about his personal experience with the Brigstow Institute here.

 - At the time, Annie Zimmerman was both Assistant Director at Understory and a PhD student at the University of Bristol’s nutrition lab.
 Her expertise in eating disorders gave an approach that was sensitive to the challenges of engaging with a delicate topic.

 Interactive Playable Bottles was a critical project for the team members’ careers.
 For Kai, it helped him to develop demonstrable competency in systems like Unity 3D and has led him to international games development projects.
 He now resides in Canada, working with developers in various locations.
 James, meanwhile, was able to lay the foundations to create his own ambitious video games.

 The project inspired Peter, James and Kai to set up creative consultancy Marmalaser.
 But it’s certainly not all work: the three of them also meet up around once every six months to play around with new ideas for games, from boardgames to sound-based treasure hunts.